dyspop/responsysrest/README.md

 Creates a folder in the content library (`/contentlibary/`).

-    r.create_folder('new_folder')
+    client.create_folder('new_folder')

 Creates a folder `/contentlibarary/new_folder` in the Content Library.

-If you don't specify a folder the wrapper will default to the API folder name set in the user configuration `config.py`.
-By default that is `___api-generated` but can be changed.
+If you don't specify a folder the wrapper will default to the API folder name configured for your client.
+The boilerplate default is `___api-generated`.